 “Windows Resource Protection found corrupt files but was unable to fix some of them.
-Details are included in the CBS.Log windir\Logs\CBS\CBS.log.
+Details are included in the CBS.Log located at windir\Logs\CBS\CBS.log.
 For example C:\Windows\Logs\CBS\CBS.log.
 Note that logging is currently not supported in offline servicing scenarios.”

 SFC Failed to Repair and DISM error 0x800f081f

 The DISM error—0x800f081f—occurs because of the version mismatch between ISO and Windows 10 build.
 So it fixes this, you will need to download the same version of ISO from Microsoft Website.
 That said, since Microsoft doesn’t allow you to download the older version of Windows 10 ISO, you can have two options.
 You can either update Windows to the latest version, or you can use this tool to download the exact version as per your need.

 That said, if someone suggested you to download the Tech Bench Upgrade Program, then it has been renamed to Windows ISO Page

 Coming to “SFC failed to repair the error,” there is no fixed solution, but looking at the log files at the location